ppy/osu-wiki/wiki/osu!_tournament_client/en.md

 ## Setup

 To start the osu! tournament client, you need to specify a launch argument to the [osu!(lazer)](/wiki/Client/Release_stream/Lazer) executable.
-To do this, create a new shortcut on the desktop and set the location for it to `%LOCALAPPDATA%/osulazer/osu!.exe --tournament`.
+To do this, create a new shortcut on the desktop and set the location for it to `%LOCALAPPDATA%\osulazer\osu!.exe --tournament`.
 This will make that specific shortcut start up osu!(lazer) in the tournament client mode.

 Because the osu! tournament client is only an overlay for osu!tourney, that will need to be set up as well.
 Set the Release stream in osu!tourney to `Cutting Edge (Experimental)` and create an empty file called `ipc.txt` inside the installation folder of osu!tourney.
 After that, follow the [osu!tourney setup guide](/wiki/osu!_tournament_client/osu!tourney/Setup).